akamai/terraform-provider-akamai/docs/resources/appsec_rate_policy.md

 # resource_akamai_appsec_rate_policy

-(Beta) The `resource_akamai_appsec_rate_policy` resource allows you to create, modify or delete rate policies for a specific security configuration version.
+The `resource_akamai_appsec_rate_policy` resource allows you to create, modify or delete rate policies for a specific security configuration version.

 ## Example Usage